return to homepage

 See how nicely this wheelchair ramp design below was integrated on this country farm house design.

-Portable wheelchair ramps, like the one pictured here from Allegro Medical are designed with slopes that accommodate the rise and run.
+metal portable wheelchair ramps Portable wheel chair ramps, like the one pictured here from d2 Medical are designed with slopes that accommodate the rise and run.

 L-shaped ramps that make a 90 degree turn or switchback ramps that make a 180 degree turn can be easier to use than a straight run.